Yolean/kubernetes-mysql-cluster/README.md

 	protocols  = 0/7/3 (gcs/repl/appl),
 ```

-Now you can delete `mariadb-0` and it'll be re-created for you
-without the `--wsrep-new-cluster` argument.
+Now you can ```kubectl delete mariadb-0``` and it'll be re-created without the `--wsrep-new-cluster` argument.
+Logs will confirm that the new `mariadb-0` joins the cluster.

-Keep at least 1 node running at all times,
+Keep at least 1 node running at all times - which is what you want anyway,
-and the manual cluster setup wasn't a big deal.
+and the manual "unbootstrap" step isn't a big deal.

 ### phpMyAdmin